 Imperialism, Nationalism, and Transnationalism in the Mediterranean and Middle East; Migration and Refugee Studies; EU Politics and Society; British Foreign Policy; and the Role of the Western Media in International Affairs.

-Leslie Rogne Schumacher, PhD, FRSA is a Senior Fellow in the Center for the Study of America and the West at the FPRI.
+Leslie Rogne Schumacher, PhD, FRSA is a Senior Fellow in the Center for the Study of America & the West at FPRI.
 He is a historian of Europe and the Middle East, focusing on nationalism, imperialism, and migration in the Mediterranean Sea and its basin from the 1700s to the present day.
-Dr. Schumacher teaches in the History Department of the Upper School at Germantown Academy in Fort Washington, PA.
+Dr. Schumacher currently serves as an Institute for European Studies Visiting Scholar in the Mario Einaudi Center for International Studies at Cornell University.
 From 2016 to 2019, he served as the David H. Burton Fellow & Visiting Assistant Professor of History at Saint Joseph’s University in Philadelphia.
-Dr. Schumacher has also taught at SUNY-New Paltz, Hamline University, and the Sant’Anna Institute in Sorrento, Italy.
-He has held research fellowships at Harvard University and the University of London.
+Dr. Schumacher has also taught at SUNY-New Paltz, Hamline University, Germantown Academy, and the Sant’Anna Institute in Sorrento, Italy.
+He has held prior research fellowships at Harvard University and the University of London.
 Dr. Schumacher received his PhD in modern European and Middle Eastern history from the University of Minnesota in 2012 and his BA in history and religious studies from Hamline University in 2005.